loveencounterflow/moonriver/README.md

     send d
   ```

-* this is especially relevant for observers used in conjuntion with `first` and `last`.
-Be aware that if one
+* this is especially relevant for observers used in conjunction with `first` and `last`.
+Be aware that if
-  uses a primitive value like `42` for a modifier in an observer, the value `42` will not appear immediately
+  one uses a primitive value like `42` for a modifier in an observer, the value `42` will not appear
-  downstream from that observer, whether it originated as a modifier or came from an upstream segment.
+  immediately downstream from that observer, whether it originated as a modifier or came from an upstream
+  segment.

 ## To Do